 - To enable advertising for only your set top apps (i.e. Roku, Amazon Fire TV, Apple TV, etc, but not for web and mobile), target the ad tag to be “By Device Category” and then use the dropdown to choose: “OTT”

-6. If your VAST ad tag contains a VMAP scheduling template, toggle the VMAP button to turn it on.
+5. VMAP - If your VAST ad tag contains a VMAP scheduling template, toggle the VMAP button to turn it ON.
 VMAP tags ignore video ad timings.
-Note, VMAP is only supported in Zype's web player.
+Note: VMAP is only supported in Zype's web player.

 6. Active - The ad tag is turned on by default.
 To make it inactive, toggle the Active button to turn it OFF.
 This means that you will need to turn it on later to allow it to serve ads on your apps and/or devices.

 7. Companion - If your ad tag includes Companion Ads, toggle the Companion button to turn it ON.
 Note: This must be turned on for companion ads to be exposed to the page.
 Companion ads do not currently work with IMA or SpotX tags

 8. Ad Tag URL - Enter the URL for the VAST ad tag provided by your ad network.
 Note: You must confirm this tag is an https ad tag before implementing.

 9. Macros and Parameters - If your ad server or ad exchange requires ad macro values, you can use Zype's supported ad macros to customize your ad tag so that these values are dynamically updated and sent back to your ad server or exchange every time an ad is requested from your video player or endpoint apps.
 Learn how to use the Zype-supported ad macros.

 Articles in this section

 - Supported Ad Servers and SSPs